Why do I need to book a ticket to visit the V&A?

 The V&A has worked closely with the government to develop our policies and install the latest measures to ensure that the museum is a safe place for visitors, staff and volunteers.

-What tours will you be offering?
+What tours are you offering?

 I have a ticket to visit an exhibition, do I also need a ticket to visit the rest of the museum?